 "...they didn't vote for us anyway."

-Beyond concerns over whether the state is ready to enforce the new law, opponents on Monday repeated the arguments against the photo ID that were heard during the past two legislative sessions.
+Beyond concerns over whether the state is ready to enforce the new law, opponents on Monday repeated the arguments against the photo ID that were heard during the past two legislative sessions."As easily as possible."
+That's why, at last check, there was exactly one (1) bus with a history of frequent breakdowns available to those without access to mass transit or carpooling to an officially approved Voter ID center.

 Joe Beasley, Southern regional director for the Rainbow PUSH Coalition, compared the requirement to the poll tax and grandfather clause, laws that kept Southern blacks from voting during the Jim Crow era.